fsprojects/FSharp.Control.Reactive/readme.md

 ###Windows

-Under Windows this should build as using either [Fake][1] or using Visual Studio.
+Under Windows you should build using either [Fake][1] or using Visual Studio.

 ###Mono